rustls/webpki/README.md

 avoids all superfluous PKIX features in order to keep its object code size small.
 Further reducing the code size of webpki is an important goal.

-Lots of improvements are planned, including:

-* An extensive automated test suite.
-* Key pinning.
-* Certificate Transparency support.
-* Short-lived certificate, OCSP stapling, and CRLSet support.
-* Customization of the supported algorithms, key sizes, and elliptic curves allowed during a validation.
-* A C language wrapper interface to allow using webpki in non-Rust applications.
-* A specification of precisely what the Web PKI is.

 About this fork
 ===============